 The TikTok homepage contains two feeds.
 One features content from accounts users already follow, while the other is called the “For You Page,” frequently abbreviated to “FYP.”
 The videos on this page are chosen specifically for the user by a TikTok algorithm, based on a combination of what’s trending and your child’s viewing history.
 So, for example, if your teen likes and comments on videos of cute dogs, they’re likely to see more cute dog videos on their FYP.

-Is TikTok safe?
+Is TikTok safe for kids?

 TikTok is a relatively safe app that’s no more or less risky than using other social apps, like Facebook and Instagram.
 However, like with all social media networks, it’s important your child protects their privacy and be mindful of internet safety (we share more tips on online safety below!).